 In particular, we would like to hear (in your application) about:

 With little other quantitative information available, standardized test scores (SAT or ACT Plus Writing) for home-schooled applicants may take on more significance than they might for our other applicants.
 We require the SAT or the ACT Plus Writing, but only recommend the SAT Subject Tests.
 However, we have found it useful for home-schooled students to take the subject tests in order to provide some measure of relative achievement to assist us in our evaluation of your application.

-Sometimes home-schooled students worry about the difficulty of demonstrating the high level of social involvement normally displayed in extracurricular activities.
-They usually do not have team sports, student government, a band, a newspaper or an honor society to provide opportunities for non-academic development.
-We regularly see applications, however, from students whose main focus of involvement is in community service, religious life, drama, sports, local politics or work, participating with a dedication and energy that we find very attractive and easily comparable to conventional high school activities.
+We regularly see applications from home-schooled students whose main focus of involvement is in community service, religious life, drama, sports, local politics or work, participating with a dedication and energy that we find easily comparable to conventional high school activities.
 We do not care which activities you have chosen; we just hope that you have made full use of your opportunities to contribute to your personal growth and sense of community.